 /You Won’t Get What You Want

-Chicago duo HIDE were one of the more striking bands that I was privileged to see live during the decade – first a much-talked about show opening one day of Cold Waves in Chicago, then later in London at the Scala.
+Chicago duo HIDE was one of the more striking bands that I was privileged to see live during the decade – first, a much-talked-about show opening one day of Cold Waves in Chicago, then later in London at the Scala.
 Their powerful, abrasive industrial music had a strong feminist angle, with a roar of fighting, righteous anger racing through every song (and rightly so).
 The experimental, jagged music was most likely the bit that challenged listeners more (at least I hope it would), as this was far from easy listening.
-Wildfire sounded like a machine clanking into life, with guitar samples like buzzsaws cutting out of the speakers, and Heather Gabel calmly snarling her words over the cacophony.
+Wildfire sounded like a machine cranking into life, with guitar samples like buzzsaws cutting out of the speakers, and Heather Gabel calmly snarling her words over the cacophony.

 Finnish industrial group Cardinal Noire appeared out of nowhere in 2015 with an impressive debut album that while it owed a fair bit to their influences – particularly the chaotic malevolence of Skinny Puppy – was an excellent release that certainly made quite a splash.
 The highlight of the album was the rampaging nastiness of Black Sustenance – hammered out beats and layer-after-layer of synths, samples and effects create a wild, disorientating four minutes that on headphones genuinely makes you feel really weird.
 This is seriously clever work, making a song as complex as this even remotely accessible, and this helped to make CN a band of note from the off.